Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 {\rm(i)} It is clear that $g_r(y,z)$ of Definition 1.1 is a W-poly of degree $n_1n_2\cdots n_r$ in $z$ with coefficients in $\BC\{y\}$, without using \text{\rm The 5-th ${\text{\rm{Cond}}}^{\text{{\rm(0)}}}$}.

 {\rm(ii)} It can be proved by Theorem $5.0$ that $g_r\in \BC\{y,z\}$ of Definition 1.1 is irreducible in $\BC\{y,z\}$, without using \text{\rm The 6-th ${\text{\rm{Cond}}}^{\text{{\rm(0)}}}$}.

-{\rm(iii)} It can be proved by Theorem $5.0$ that $g_r(y,z)$ of Definition 1.1 is an irreducible W-poly of degree $n_1n_2\cdots n_r$ in $z$ with coefficients in $\BC\{y\}$.
-In preparation for computing The 1st Algorithm, the aim is how to construct the standard Puiseux W-polys from the irreducible W-polys as we have seen in the construction of the standard Puiseux expansions from the Puiseux expansions. \quad $\square$ \enddefinition \ms
+{\rm(iii)} In preparation for computing The 1st Algorithm, the aim is how to find the difference between the construction of the standard Puiseux W-polys from the irreducible W-polys and the construction of the standard Puiseux expansions from the Puiseux expansions. \quad $\square$ \enddefinition \ms

 {\bf \S1.2.
 The new terminology and notations in preparation for studying three families with equivalence relations}